adi-testing/playwright-project/README.md

-# Playwright Project
+# Web Test Automation Using Playwright

-This repository is a comprehensive Playwright-based end-to-end testing framework designed for testing web applications.
+This repository is an example of a Playwright-based end-to-end testing framework designed for testing web applications.
 It includes reusable page object models, utility functions, and a structured test setup to ensure maintainable and scalable test automation.

 ## Features